csxmli2016/ReDegNet/README.md

 ```

 ## Quick Inference of F2N-ESRGAN
-> #### we prepare two models, one is specifically fine-tuned for Figure 1 but may easily have artifacts on other test images, and the other is stable and not overfitted to this degradation (see the comments in test_restoration.py).
+> #### we prepare two models, one is specifically fine-tuned for Figure 1 but may easily have artifacts on other test images, and the other is stable and not severely overfitted to this degradation (see the comments in test_restoration.py).
 ```
 cd CleanTest
 CUDA_VISIBLE_DEVICES=0 python test_restoration.py